opentoonz/opentoonz_docs/source/creating_movements.rst

     1. Select the motion path in the stage.

-    2. Select the motion path with the Selection tool (|selection|) in the work area.
+    2. Select the motion path with the Selection tool (|selection|) in the viewer.

     3. Copy/cut it.